Small Condo Interior Design Singapore (2026): The Complete Guide to Compact Living

 Sofas, beds, and cabinets with exposed legs create a visual gap between the furniture and the floor, giving the impression of more floor space.
 This is a subtle but highly effective technique that good interior designers in Singapore use regularly.

-8. Maximise Balcony Connectivity
+8. Maximize Balcony Connectivity

 If your condo has a balcony, design the interior to connect visually and functionally with it.
 Floor-to-ceiling sliding doors, matching indoor-outdoor flooring, and compact balcony furniture can effectively extend your living area by 30–60 sqft without any structural changes.